ppc64le/capi-rowcache/README.md

 ## Download

-Go to the [release page](https://github.com/hhorii/capi-rowcache/releases) and download the latest capi-rowcache.jar and capiblock.jar.
-For Cassandra 4.x, download capi-rowcache-4.jar instead of capi-rowcache.jar.
+Go to the [release page](https://github.com/hhorii/capi-rowcache/releases) and download the latest cassandra-capiflash-plugin.jar and capiblock.jar.

 ## How to run

-CAPI-RowCache was tested on Cassandra 3.10 and 4.x.
-It should work with other 3.x releases, too.
-If you need help in running CAPI-RowCache on other versions of Cassandra, please raise an issue.
+The CAPI-Flash plugin works with Cassandra 4.x.
+If you would like to run the CAPI-Flash plugin on other versions of Cassandra, please raise an issue.

 This section explains how to run CAPI-RowCache with a machine with CAPI-Flash.
 The next section describes how to run CAPI-RowCache in the emulation mode.